vakarelov/videojs-vimeo/README.md

 # Videojs Vimeo plugin hard fork

-#### videojs-vimeo official plugin fork for supporting videojs v7.6.6 onwards.
+#### videojs-vimeo  plugin fork for supporting videojs v7.6.6 onwards.
+It adds support for Controls paramter

 This project is a hard fork of the currently unmaintained official videojs-vimeo plugin: https://github.com/videojs/videojs-vimeo